abroroo/til/Framer Motion/How to animate with scroll.md

 ## How to animate objects in realtion to scroll of the page

-How to make two divs move on the x-axis with user scrolling data in real time
+How to make two divs move on the x-axis while user scrolls vertically

 I did something like this in my portfolio website: